NRCHKB/NRCHKB.github.io/content/wiki/examples/omron-plc.md

 ![Buffer Parser Example](omron_plc_buffer_parser_example.png)

-We can exploit the response of the node with :
+We can exploit the response of the node with:

 ```
 msg.payload = {